ponsatcnam/watools/README.md

 # watools

-A set of tools to transforms text in web document by adding mark (span)  at several levels
+A set of tools to transforms text content in web document by adding mark (span)  at several levels

 	* characters